 8. Anti-colonial Struggles, Postcolonial Subversions: An Interview with Nivedita Menon

-9. Uneventful Feminist Protest in Post-Maidan Ukraine: Nation and Coloniality Revisited
+9. Uneventful Feminist Protest in Post-Maidan Ukraine: Nation and Colonialism Revisited

 Maria Mayerchyk and Olga Plakhotnik

-11. Speaking Against the Void: Decolonial Transfeminist Relations and its Radical Potentialities
+11. Speaking Against the Void: Decolonial Transfeminist Relations and Radical Potentialities

 PART III: Challenges

-12. How to See the Spots of the Leopard: An Interview with Quincy Gario and Jörgen Gario
+12. How to See the Spots of the Leopard: An Interview with Quinsy Gario and Jörgen Gario

-14. Connecting the ‘Posts’ to Confront Racial Capitalism’s Coloniality: A Conversation
+14. Connecting the "Posts" to Confront Racial Capitalism’s Coloniality

 Alyosxa Tudor and Piro Rexhepi